Photo by: rawpixel.com

 About the author

 Fiona is half Irish-half Italian and currently lives in Budapest.
-She is a vegan foodie, passionate about sustainability and loves all things creative.
+She is passionate about sustainability and loves nature, traveling and vegan food.